Polarimetry: Gemology

-Imaging
+Combined Imaging Modalities

 In 2003, a visible-near IR (VNIR) Spectropolarimetric Imager with an acousto-optic tunable filter (AOTF) was reported.
 These hyperspectral and spectropolarimetric imager functioned in radiation regions spanning from ultraviolet (UV) to long-wave infrared (LWIR).
 In AOTFs a piezoelectric transducer converts a radio frequency (RF) signal into an ultrasonic wave.
 This wave then travels through a crystal attached to the transducer and upon entering an acoustic absorber is diffracted.
 The wavelength of the resulting light beams can be modified by altering the initial RF signal.
 VNIR and LWIR hyperspectral imaging consistently perform better as hyperspectral imagers.
 This technology was developed at the U.S. Army Research Laboratory.

 The researchers reported visible near infrared system (VISNIR) data (.4-.9 micrometers) which required an RF signal below 1 W power.
 The reported experimental data indicates that polarimetric signatures are unique to manmade items and are not found in natural objects.
 The researchers state that a dual system, collecting both hyperspectral and spectropolarimetric information, is an advantage in image production for target tracking.

 Polarimetric infrared imaging and detection can also highlight and distinguish different features in a scene and give unique signatures of different objects.
 A nano-plasmonic chirped metal structure for polarimetric detection in the mid-wave and long-wave infrared dual bands can give unique characteristics about the different detected materials, objects, and surfaces.